TSA Secure Flight

-A. No. Secure Flight will not impact the process at the security checkpoint in any way.
+A. No. Secure Flight does not impact the process at the security checkpoint in any way.
 At the security checkpoint, TSA strives to ensure you are who you say you are.
-TSA performs travel document checking to see that you, your identification, and your boarding pass match and are valid.
+TSA performs travel document checking to see that you, your identification and your boarding pass match and are valid.
 TSA performs this function because identity matters and it is critical to security to ensure that individuals with hostile intent do not board aircraft.
-Secure Flight is a behind-the-scenes process that TSA and airlines collaborate on to compare the information you provide against government watch lists.
-The additional data elements that you may be asked to provide, such as date of birth and gender, serve to better differentiate you from individuals on the government watch list.
 Secure Flight will not impact the security checkpoint experience.
 While Secure Flight and travel document checking are both critical security functions, they serve different purposes at different points in the security process.

 Q. Does the name on all of my IDs have to match?
 What if my driver's license has only my middle initial, but my passport has my full name?
 Should I change my driver's license to match my passport?